stevenwadeconsulting/k8s-fundamentals-labs/docs/labs/9-complete-app.md

 Before diving into implementation, let's understand the architecture we'll be deploying:

-1. **Frontend Tier**: Web interface for users
+**1. Frontend Tier**:

 - NGINX serving static content
 - Exposed to external traffic
 - Connects to the backend API

-2. **Backend API Tier**: Business logic layer
+**2. Backend API Tier**:

 - Simple API service
 - Internal only (not directly exposed)
 - Connects to the database

-3. **Database Tier**: Data storage layer
+**3. Database Tier**:

 - MySQL database
 - Internal only
 - Requires persistent storage

 Let's start by creating our configuration resources.